by Paul Begala

 Begala writes "honor and integrity" Bush lied under oath about interfering with the investigation of a campaign contributor.
 (To be fair, Bush does have honor and integrity.
 Honor is merely respect and admiration.
 Integrity is simply living up to your own standards, no matter how horrific.
 Nothing ethical is guaranteed from either.
 Those committing honor murders have honor and integrity, yet horrible character.)

-Two lists of "outrages:"
+Two lists of mass media outrages:

 · Paula Jones